agarrharr/settings/gnu+linux/readme.md

         - [x] Run command as a login shell ([This is so that rvm works](https://github.com/rvm/ubuntu_rvm)
 - Tweak Tool
   - Typing
-    - Ctrl key position: Swap Ctrl and Caps Lock
+    - Ctrl key position: Caps Lock as Ctrl

 #### .local.zshrc